-All of the metrics discussed in this proxy exclude the Mobility business unit, but still include the two E-M Solutions facilities that have ceased operations.
+All of the metrics discussed in this proxy statement exclude the Mobility business unit that we sold in 2020, but still include the two E-M Solutions facilities that have ceased operations.
 For a discussion explaining the use of the Non-GAAP metrics, see Annex A attached hereto.

-The charts below measure the total realized compensation for the CEO and the average total realized compensation for each of our NEOs for the past three years.
+The charts below measure the total compensation for the CEO and the average total compensation for each of our NEOs for the past three years.

-These charts demonstrate consistent alignment in performance-based compensation for the three year period with the Company's performance over such three-year period.
+These charts demonstrate consistent alignment in performance-based compensation for the three-year period with the Company's performance over such three-year period.
 Simply stated, as the Company's performance and the price of the Company's common stock on the NASDAQ increases or decreases, so too does the total compensation realized by our executives.

-2020 SAY ON PAY VOTE
+2021 SAY ON PAY VOTE

-At our 2020 annual meeting, our stockholders overwhelmingly approved, on an advisory basis, the compensation of our executive officers described in our 2020 proxy statement.
-Approximately 99.71% of the votes cast on the matter were voted "For" such advisory "say-on-pay" approval, thereby providing the compensation committee with verification that its compensation practices align the interests of the Company's executives with those of the Company's stockholders.
+At our 2021 annual meeting, our stockholders overwhelmingly approved, on an advisory basis, the compensation of our executive officers described in our 2021 proxy statement.
+Approximately 99.5% of the votes cast on the matter were voted "For" such advisory "Say-on-Pay" approval, thereby providing the compensation committee with verification that its compensation practices align the interests of the Company's executives with those of the Company's stockholders.